 Students may not receive more than the equivalent of 12 full-time semesters (approximately six years) of Pell Grant funding.

-Awarded to undergraduate students with the greatest financial need; helps supplement the Federal Pell Grant.
+This grant is awarded to undergraduate students with the greatest financial need and helps supplement the Federal Pell Grant.